dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/1-Installing-EmrEtlRunner.md

     :slave_instance_type: m1.small
 :etl:
   :job_name: Snowplow ETL # Give your job a name
-  :implementation: hadoop # Or 'hive' for legacy ETL
+  :implementation: hadoop # DO NOT CHANGE to 'hive' unless you are loading into Infobright
   :collector_format: cloudfront # Or 'clj-tomcat' for the Clojure Collector
   :continue_on_unexpected_error: false # You can switch to 'true' if you really don't want the ETL throwing exceptions.
 Doesn't work for Hadoop ETL yet
   :storage_format: redshift # Or 'hive' or 'mysql-infobright'.
 Doesn't work for Hadoop ETL yet (always outputs redshift format)